rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 **Answers**:
 * Penalties cannot be changed during the annealing.
 They must be fixed.
 * We might have multiple penalties if there are more than one constraint function, but this is unlikely
-* For P value optimization implementation have a look at harmonic analysis and Walsh function
+* For P value optimisation implementation have a look at harmonic analysis and Walsh function
-* We can try to optimize for P not in form o QUBO
+* We can try to optimise for P not in form o QUBO
-* There is no API for Digital Annealer, but Dr. Ayodele can manually run it on Digital Annealer
+* There is no API for Digital Annealer, but Dr Ayodele can manually run it on Digital Annealer
 * It is very easy to code Digital Annealer algorithm or a normal computer as it has minor differences from Simulated Annealing in terms of implementation
-* We may test our solution against some default P value or try to optimize P with methods done by other people to compare the performance.
+* We may test our solution against some default P value or try to optimise P with methods done by other people to compare the performance.
 It is not meaningful to compare Digital Annealer with Genetic Algorithm as one is in form of QUBO and the second is not
 * Ethics form: 1c - yes, 2 - no, 3d - yes, 5c - yes, 10 - maybe (no)

 ### After